Planning Your Next Visit?

 Entering the Museum

-If you have a stroller, you can use the stroller entrance located on 2nd Street AFTER you have checked in at the main entrance.
+If you have a stroller, you can use the stroller entrance located on 2nd Street.
+There is a doorbell and intercom at the stroller entrance!

 MEMBERS: Please bring and present your membership card so our front desk staff can add your new expiration date.

-All staff, volunteers, and any guests age 5 and over must wear a facemask.
+All staff, volunteers, and any guests ages over age two must wear a face mask.

 If you, or anyone in your group, feels sick, has a fever, cough, or shortness of breath, please stay home.

-Please respect 6-foot distancing between groups of guests and others.
+Please respect six-foot social distancing between groups of guests and others.

 Guests will find new sanitizing stations throughout the Museum and added signage on where the restrooms are located.
 Guests are encouraged to wash their hands frequently during their visit.

 For the safety of our guests and visitors, the water fountain will be closed.
-Additionally, there will not be drinks for sale.
 Please make sure that you bring a water bottle.
+We do have water available for sale at the Front Desk.

 Please be kind and respectful to others during your visit by following our guidelines.
 This will help to ensure a positive and enjoyable experience for everyone.